andrewchambers/bupstash/doc/man/bupstash-put.1.md

   Path to the send log, overridden by --send-log.
 See the section 'Incremental backups' for a description of how to use send logging for efficient incremental uploads.

-* BUPSTASH_CHECKPOINT_BYTES:
+* BUPSTASH_CHECKPOINT_SECONDS:
-  When send logging is enabled, bupstash will checkpoint the log every BUPSTASH_CHECKPOINT_BYTES of data that is sent.
+  When send logging is enabled, bupstash will checkpoint approximately every BUPSTASH_CHECKPOINT_SECONDS.
   If an upload is interrupted after a successful checkpoint, data will not need to be resent over the network.
-The default value of this option is 21474836480, which is 20 GiB.
+The default value of this option is 600, which is 10 minutes.

 ## EXAMPLES